pancongliang/openshift/operator/cert-manager/readme.md

 * Wait one hour to verify the automatic renewal of the ingress certificate
   ~~~
+  # The router pod will not restart during certificate renewal.
   $ oc get po -n openshift-ingress
   ··· Output ···
   NAME                              READY   STATUS    RESTARTS   AGE